Aranesh22/OasisProManual/README.md

 The following use case diagram provides an excellent summary of this program: https://docs.google.com/document/d/1s9hUwO1D4sARyVloWfA6x9uFLQJ8F48z4Psa8Jytkq8/edit

 Note: Bolded steps in the use cases refer to other use cases.

+## File Structure
+team_3004 contains the source code; the rest of the folders can safely be ignored.